 - Homeopathic remedies: Nux vomica, Arsenicum album, Allium cepa, and Euphrasia

 Native Remedies is one of our favorite nutritional companies.
-With their Histamine Helper Combo Pack, you get two of their most potent allergy remedies which contain several of the nutrients, herbs, and homeopathic remedies recommended above.
+I use their Histamine Helper Combo Pack.
+It contains two of their most potent allergy remedies which contain several of the nutrients, herbs, and homeopathic remedies recommended above.
 They’ve got a new product line this year of AllergyEase regional remedies.
 Each uniquely addresses allergens common to different regions of the US.
 I’m currently using their Southwestern formula and so far so good!

 5. Avoid Cross-Reactivity